vcflib/vcflib/test/pytest/vcfcreatemulti.md

 >
 options:
 >
+    --quiet           no progress bar
     --legacy          legacy mode (old C++ implementation does not do genotypes)
 >
 Type: transformation
 >